google/kafel/README.md

 ## Constant definitions

-You may define numeric constants at the beging of policy file to make it more readable.
+You may define numeric constants to make your policies more readable.
+Constant definitions may be placed almost anywhere in the policy file.
+A constant definiton cannot be placed inside of a policy defintion.
 The defined constants can then be used anywhere where a number is expected.

 ```